ericc661/rethinking_containment/rethinking_containment.md

 panoptic is no mistake given indigenous people are disproportionately incarcerated, so the echoing "see" in this line suggests not just a containment but a *de*tainment of the colonizer within a reservation/prison.
-The resources rationed by the speaker are freedom and even literacy, given the enclosed space also invokes the boarding school.
+The resources rationed by the speaker are freedom, privacy (the panoptical gaze), and even literacy, given the enclosed space also invokes the boarding school.
 Another interesting feature of the line is the whitespace which immediately follows "this space."
 The physical space in the line suggests the speaker is demonstrating the space or pointing to it (perhaps in the manner of a teacher).
 This draws our attention to the space that was also in the East-oriented line: if the lines in the poem are boundaries, then these spaces could be potential escapes.
 But the space shrinks from the East-oriented to the South-oriented line, suggesting that the opportunity for escape is closing.
 The South-oriented line thus provides a chance at freedom for the colonizer, but in order "To see this space" (that is, the possibility of escape), the colonizer must "see how you place me in you".
 To "see how you place me in you" is precisely to acknowledge the historical containment of indigenous peoples.
-Since land as possession and ownership conflates "human" with "land-owning", "you" metonymically associates the colonizer with their land, so this sentence is about the speaker being placed in own land.
-Further, to "place me in you" is to place "me" away from "me";
+Since land as possession and ownership conflates "human" with "land-owning", "you" metonymically associates the colonizer with their land, so this sentence is about the speaker being placed in containment as well as being assimilated.
-that is, to remove, to displace, and to marginalize just as in the case of the boarding school.
+Further, to "place me in you" is to place "me" away from "me"; that is, to remove, to displace, and to marginalize just as in the case of the boarding school.

 However, it is imprecise to say that the colonizer is offered escape from this experiment of containment in exchange for acknowledgement of